AKCDV/CargoTracker_Group4/README.md

 # Group4 IoT: Real-Time Humidity Monitoring for Cargo Trucks

 ## Project Overview
 This project ensures the safe transport of sensitive goods by developing an IoT-based application that monitors and controls humidity inside cargo trucks.
-It sends instant alerts to drivers if conditions exceed set limits and can automatically adjust via HVAC systems to maintain safe conditions.
-Historical data is logged for compliance and traceability, and predictive analytics help avoid future problems.
-Cloud integration allows fleet managers to monitor multiple trucks remotely.
+It sends instant alerts to drivers if conditions exceed set limits and can automatically adjust for the safest transportain of the cargos.

 ## Features